Understanding Suicide Prevention

 Losses: Losses and other events – whether anticipated or actual – can lead to feelings of shame, humiliation, or despair and may serve as triggering events for suicidal behavior.
 Triggering events include losses, such as the breakup of a relationship or a death; academic failures; trouble with authorities, such as school suspensions or legal difficulties; bullying; or health problems.
 This is especially true for youth already vulnerable because of low self-esteem or a mental disorder, such as depression.
 Help is available and should be arranged.

 Previous suicide attempts: If your friend has attempted suicide in the past, he or she is at an increased risk for another attempt or suicide.
 Many suicide attempts go unrecognized, but if you are aware of a previous attempt, pay attention to warning signs.
 If your friend is expressing some thoughts about suicide, it’s okay to ask, “have you ever had these thoughts before?” and if so, “have you ever done anything about them?”
 This is especially important when conditions are similar to prior attempts.

 Level Two: Increase Positive Protective Factors

-In this level, JSPC seeks to reach out to people who are potentially at risk of suicide.
-We hold programs to provide support to promote positive protective factors to these individuals and their support networks.
+In this level, JSPC seeks to reach out to the community.
+We hold programs to provide support and to promote positive protective factors to these individuals and their support networks.